KiranCS-17/identity-managment/README.md

-# Context Based Identity-Managment Methods
+# Context Based Identity-Managment Method

 **Abstract**
 The idea proposes a new method for mobile and immobile asset protection and secure life cycle management using network assisted and network provided events.